Andrew Cawkwell discusses businesses in distress with Stray FM

-At Newtons, our highly experienced insolvency professionals and company restoration solicitors advise on a range of insolvency and restructuring matters.
+At Newtons, our highly experienced insolvency professionals, liquidation solicitors, and company restoration solicitors advise on a range of insolvency and restructuring matters.

 Insolvency occurs when a company or individuals cannot repay their debts when they fall due, causing stress for both creditors and debtors, often with serious knock-on consequences.
 Our insolvency solicitors understand the time-sensitive and worrying nature of possible insolvency and are well-prepared to help you negotiate with creditors, deal with court proceedings and advise on action to either protect your business or get it closed down if this is unavoidable.
 At all times, we will advise you on your risk of personal liability and possible action against you such as director disqualification proceedings.

-Our team has a strong reputation for delivering practical and focussed solutions for owners and directors of businesses facing financial difficulties.
+Our team has a strong reputation for delivering practical and focused solutions for owners and directors of businesses facing financial difficulties.
 We advise on administrations, including the sale and purchase of businesses using the pre-pack administration procedure.
-We’re experienced working with a diverse range of businesses across Yorkshire, Teesside and County Durham.
+We’re experienced working with a diverse range of businesses across Yorkshire, Cumbria and the North East.